Things to Do in Dublin

 Most people visiting Dublin will be coming from Dublin Airport.
 The airport is situated ten kilometres to the north of Dublin City Centre.
 There are numerous bus services operating between the airport and the city centre.
 Express buses are available from €6 which makes use of the Port Tunnel to get to the city centre as quickly as possible while indirect services will cost in the region of €2.50.

-Despite the recent financial collapse, Dublin is one of the most popular tourist destinations in Europe.
+Dublin is one of the most popular tourist destinations in Europe.
 It can be described as a vibrant city that is steeped in history.
 There are few cities in the world that can match Dublin as a historical holiday destination.
 Over the last two decades, it has grown a reputation as being a destination for those who like to party.
 The city has a huge amount of pubs to offer, varying from the quaint to the history to present day.
 Because of the number of attractions on offer, it is advised that you plan your trip before arriving to ensure you get the most out of your visit.

 O’Connell Street is the main street of Dublin and is home to the Spire, a 120 metre tall stainless steel monument that reflects the changing light within the city beautifully.
 From O’Connell Street, Henry Street is a pedestrian shopping street while historic shops such as Easons and Arnotts are close by.
 On the South side of the city, Grafton Street is the premier street and is also a pedistrianised shopping street.
 Between the two streets is Temple Bar, the cultural and nightlife capital of the city with vintage shops, street art and interesting restaurants on offer.